Effects of Detention Times on Commercial Motor Vehicle Driver Fatigue

 To better understand the nature of the problem of detention or waiting times in the commercial motor vehicle (CMV) industry and the potential safety impacts that can occur because of long detention times.

 A Government Accountability Office (GAO) study reported that approximately two-thirds of CMV drivers experienced some detention time in the past month.
-Drivers reported that this detention time ranged between less than 2 hours to more than 8 hours and could occur at many different types of facilities (i.e., detention time was not restricted to certain facilities).
-Approximately 4 percent of drivers responded that they had driven beyond the legal hours-of-service (HOS) and misrepresented driving hours in their log books due to detention time.
+Drivers reported that this detention time ranged from less than 2 hours to more than 8 hours and could occur at many different types of facilities (i.e., detention time was not restricted to certain facilities).
+Approximately 4 percent of drivers responded that they had driven beyond the legal hours of service (HOS) and misrepresented driving hours in their log books due to detention time.
 The GAO also examined carrier experiences with detention time and found that many had implemented systems to track detention times.
 Carriers reported that approximately 12 percent of deliveries experienced some detention time.

 Virginia Technical Transportation Institute